 During the 2011-12 fiscal year the Atlantic Lottery Corporation Inc. (ALC) invested \$4.3 million on behalf of the province for an equity interest in Geonomics Global Games Limited (formerly Roboreus Limited, a privately owned UK based internet gaming vendor).
 The investment was made on behalf of the Prince Edward Island Lotteries Commission and held in ALC's subsidiary company 7865813 Canada Inc. The Commission was responsible for the loan relating to the investment and for all costs related to the investment.
 Costs were deducted by ALC from the net distribution paid to the Commission.
-Costs deducted from the Commission's net distribution for the year ending March 31, 2016 were \$31,698 (2015 - \$79,508).
-No income has been earned to date on this investment.
+Costs deducted from the Commission's net distribution for the year ending March 31, 2017 were nil (2016 - \$31,698).

 In prior periods, the Commission recognized impairments equal to the investment, increasing the Commission's investment liability in ALC by \$4.3 million.
 In 2016, profits totalling \$4.3 million were withheld by ALC to repay the loan relating to the Geonomics investment.
-The shares were liquidated in 2016 resulting in the Commission receiving \$81,176 which is included in the distributions of ALC net profit on the Statement of Comprehensive Income.
+The shares were liquidated in the 2016 fiscal year resulting in the Commission receiving \$81,176 which was included in the distributions of ALC net profit on the Statement of Comprehensive Income in that year.